 In Camp Hill, boutiques like Little Black Dress and Meeka Fine Jewelry adorn the streets of the downtown.
 A coffee from cafe-shop hybrid One Good Woman while browsing in and out of stores is the perfect Camp Hill 1-2 punch.

 Explore the Great Outdoors

-In Carlisle, the Kings Gap Environmental Education Center is about a 25-minute drive from downtown.
-It’s an expansive location spanning more than 2,500 acres, with 19 hiking trails and five overlook options for curious travelers.
-Pack a picnic and visit the Kings Gap Mansion located on the top of the mountain at the end of a four-mile winding drive to learn a bit of local history.
-And if you’re new to hiking, the Scenic Vista Trail might be more your speed, producing awe-inspiring views after just a mile into your journey.
+One trail location, the Kings Gap Environmental Education Center, is about a 25-minute drive from downtown.
+It’s an expansive location spanning more than 2,500 acres, with 25 miles of hiking trails for all skill levels and numerous overlooks for travelers looking to reconnect with nature.
+Pack a picnic and visit the Kings Gap Mansion located on the top of the mountain at the end of a scenic four-mile winding drive.

 Embrace the Season

 Of course, during your trip to Cumberland Valley, you’ll want to scrapbook all the fun you’re getting up to for the gram.
 And since there’ll be no shortage of beautiful pictures to be taken throughout your getaway, you can be sure your friends will have major FOMO.
-At Colonel Denning State Park — just a half-hour drive from Carlisle — be sure to snap pics of Flat Rock Trail.
-Also in Carlisle is Waggoner’s Gap, where those with a keen eye might just spot a golden eagle or raptor — Waggoner’s Gap has one of the highest concentrations of raptors in the U.S. — amongst the vibrant fall foliage.
+Pole Steeple Trail offers stunning views outside of Pine Grove Furnace State Park, and is only a 3/4 mile hike.
+Or, visit Waggoner’s Gap, where those with a keen eye might just spot a golden eagle or raptor — Waggoner’s Gap has one of the highest concentrations of raptors in the U.S. — amongst the vibrant fall foliage.

 For more information about planning your Weekend Easy getaway to Cumberland Valley, click here.This is a paid partnership between Cumberland Valley Visitors Bureau and Philadelphia Magazine's City/Studio